 rotator cuff tear with or without rotator cuff arthropathy

-The term high risk breast lesion is given to a breast lesion that carries an increased risk for the future development of breast cancer or carries suspicion of a more sinister pathology around or in association with the lesion.
+The term high-risk breast lesion is given to a breast lesion that carries an increased risk for the future development of breast cancer or carries suspicion of a more sinister pathology around or in association with the lesion.
 The term has some overlap with borderline breast disease.
 Many radio...

 Hip hemiarthroplasty is an orthopaedic procedure for the treatment of certain femoral neck fractures where the femoral head is removed and replaced.
+The prosthetic head articulates with the native acetabulum hence it is designated as 'hemi'.

 Cardiovascular manifestations are seen with increased frequency in the HIV/AIDS adult population, and include: